 _____ number of packs you smoke a day X _______ number of years you smoked = ______ Pack/Years

 Other risk factors will be considered when deciding if additional testing, such as bronchoscopy, is needed.
-These additional risk factors include:
+These may include:

 - Family history of lung cancer (parent, sibling or child)

-If your LDCT and/or bronchoscopy tests are normal, you will be scheduled to repeat the tests in one to three years depending on your risk factors.
+If your LDCT is normal, you will be scheduled to repeat the scan in one to three years depending on your risk factors.
 We can help enroll you in smoking cessation programs and other cancer prevention initiatives.

-Whether your screening shows small abnormal lesions or advanced cancer, the lung cancer specialists at RPCI are here for you.
-We will arrange for any follow-up testing, biopsy or evaluation by the multidisciplinary treatment care team.
+Whether your screening shows small abnormal lesions or advanced disease, the lung cancer specialists at Roswell Park are here for you.
+We will arrange for any follow-up testing, biopsy or evaluation by our lung cancer care team.